YuechenTUM/YuechenTUM.github.io/_posts/2024-06-20-Accelerate- CFD-long-term-simulation.md.md

 author: Yueechen
 description: "When using the commercial software Fluent for simulation, in addition to focusing on the results, time cost is also a significant factor.
 So can long-term CFD transient simulations be accelerated?"
 ---
-Recently, I finished writing my master's thesis.
-During these six months, time has always bothered me.
-In the first three months, I actively cooperated with a Chinese university and try to develop a program specifically for pit thermal storage simulation in C++ to fundamentally accelerate the simulation.
-But for various reasons, I eventually had to use the Ansys Fluent to simulate a 3D model for a year, and how to speed up became the issue I considered the most in the rest three months.
-This will be discussed from the perspectives of HPC, CPU selection, I/O performance, and case scaling.
+I recently completed my master's thesis, which focused on the CFD simulation of pit thermal storage.
+Initially, I collaborated with a Chinese university to develop a dedicated C++ program for fundamental acceleration but ended up using Ansys Fluent to simulate a 3D model for a year for various reasons in the remaining three months.
+This blog will explore ways to accelerate the simulation through considerations such as employing HPC, CPU selection, I/O performance, and case scaling.

 ![The High performance cluster](./assets/img/posts/20240620/HPC_2.webp) <small>The High performance cluster - [Picture Source](https://medium.com/quantonation/a-beginners-guide-to-high-performance-computing-ae70246a7af)</small>